dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 Vue.use(DtScrollbarDirective);
 ```

-To add a custom overlay scrollbar to a scrollable region, apply the `v-dt-scrollbar` directive to the desired region.
+To add a custom overlay scrollbar to a scrollable region, apply the `v-dt-scrollbar` directive to the parent element of the desired region.
 There is no need to explicitly add an `overflow` property.
 If the section overflows the available vertical space, a vertical scrollbar will be present.
 Similarly, if it exceeds the horizontal space, a horizontal scrollbar will appear.

 ## Characteristics